camunda/camunda-docs-static/optimize/content/technical-guide/import/plugins.md

 ---

-Optimize allows you adapt the import, to decide which kind of data should be analyzed.
+Optimize allows you adapt the import to decide which kind of data should be analyzed.

 Currently, we support: